csci5117s24/DeluluTechShare/README.md

 ##### 4.1.
 Add vector data from URL

-First, add a "map.current.on('load', () => {});" event to the App function in App.js.
+First, add a "map.current.on('load', () => {});" event to the body of "useEffect" in the App function in App.js.
 This enables loading and rendering the geographic data on the map when loading.

 ```js
     map.current.on('load', () => {